etiennedevaux/planner/README.md

 9. Click on Drone Safety Map, check that the Drone Safety Map is the same size as the embedded maps.

+# 9 Conclusions

+The site is highly effective at supporting the planning process for the new Open Category flights introduced in 2021.

+The site has some unique features that have great value to the key target users.

+The ability to dynamically link pilot competencies to drone categories and flight categories is genuinely innovative.

+The ability to see critical geographic information on one page combines existing tools in a unique way.

+Site performance and functionality is good.

+This is a great platform for further development and potential future commercialisation.

+The look and feel needs some enhancement, as each page is still quite densely packed.

+Integration with existing commercial providers would be a productive and efficient direction for future development.